Death of James Dean: "Curse" of Dean's car

 There are few stories associated with the "curse" that can be corroborated.
 For example, a wire service story on March 12, 1959, reported that the "Little Bastard", temporarily stored in a garage at 3158 Hamilton Avenue in Fresno, caught fire "awaiting display as a safety exhibit in a coming sports and custom automobile show".
 However, on May 12, 1959, The Fresno Bee, reported that the fire occurred on the night of March 11 and only slight damage occurred to the Spyder without any damage to other cars or property in the garage.
 No one was injured: "The cause of the fire is unknown.
 It burned two tires and scorched the paint on the vehicle."
 Later that year, the "Little Bastard" toured national auto shows and traffic safety exhibitions.
 Legend also holds that the "Little Bastard" mysteriously disappeared in 1960.
 According to Barris, the Spyder was returning from a traffic safety exhibit in Florida in a sealed truck.
 In Barris' book and in many TV interviews, he said the "Little Bastard" was being shipped back in a sealed boxcar.
 When the train arrived in Los Angeles, Barris said he signed the manifest and verified that the seal was intact—but the boxcar was empty.

-Raskin believes that Barris' "Little Bastard" side show had lost its fan appeal just as the 1960s pop culture began to focus on "big block" Muscle Cars.
+Raskin believes that Barris's "Little Bastard" side show had lost its fan appeal just as the 1960s pop culture began to focus on "big block" Muscle Cars.
 Raskin also believes that Barris opted to misplace the "Little Bastard".
-The mysterious disappearance stories were Barris' way of perpetuating the Dean myth, especially on the milestone anniversaries of Dean's death.
+The mysterious disappearance stories were Barris's way of perpetuating the Dean myth, especially on the milestone anniversaries of Dean's death.

 Although the "Little Bastard" remains missing as of 2022, Historic Auto Attractions in Roscoe, Illinois, claims to have an original piece of Dean's Spyder on display.
 It is a small chunk of aluminum, a few square inches in size, that was stolen from an area near the broken windscreen while the Spyder was being stored in the Cholame Garage following the crash.
 In 2005, for the 50th anniversary of Dean's death, the Volo Auto Museum in Volo, Illinois, announced they were displaying what was purported to be the passenger door of the "Little Bastard".
 Volo and Barris offered $1,000,000 to anyone who could prove that they owned the remains of the "Little Bastard".
 No one came forth to claim the prize.